MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-sla-custom-time-calculation.md

 The error occurs if the Custom Time Calculation Workflow action returns an invalid **Elapsed Time** for **requestType getElapsedTime**.

 ### Resolution
-You'll need to debug to find out why the custom workflow process isn't returning proper values when the case was paused and resumed.
+You need to debug to find out why the custom workflow process isn't returning proper values when the case was paused and resumed.
 To avoid this issue, make sure you add and test all the scenarios before deploying the scenarios to production.
 For example, this includes Pause or Resume scenarios.

 ### Error code: 10000010